Jlamb96/Deekokolypse/README.md

 # Deekokolypse
-A Roguelike Survival Apocalypse game where you must rebuild your car within 14 day.
+A Roguelike Survival Apocalypse game where you must rebuild your car within 14 days.

 Programmed 100% in Python.
 Over 1200 lines.
 All written by me Jeremy Lamb